boisgera/pioupiou/mkdocs/universe.md

 ### Invalid Random Variables

-Every previously defined random variable become invalid when pioupiou is restarted.
+Every previously defined random variable becomes invalid when pioupiou is restarted.
 To avoid any mistake, pioupiou ensures that you cannot call any such variable.